Moinuddin-hub/Moinuddin-hub/README.md

 ![github](github-banner.png)
  Hi I am moin uddin
- I have passion for learning and sharing my knowledge with others as publicly as possible.I enjoy working with include Reactjs,javascript as well as nodejs
+ -I have passion for learning and sharing my knowledge with others as publicly as possible.I enjoy working with include Reactjs,javascript as well as nodejs

 Skills: Tailwaind / REACT / JS / HTML / CSS

-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently a front-end developer with MERN STACK techonology
 - 👯 I’m looking to collaborate on  github
 - 💬 Ask me about web development
 - moincse022@gmail.com